MachMX/Advanced-Laydown-System/README.md

 - Paste Layers into your Avatar's Controller ![Copy Layer Type3 2](https://github.com/MachMX/Sneks-Advanced-Laydown-System/assets/15898823/e360a22e-3427-4a2a-8bb6-e87f21f85226)

-- Now it has copied both the layers and parameters
+- Now it has copied both the layers and parameters.
+Simple as that.

 ## Advanced Settings Menu Setup
 - In order to have the ingame recognize the Laydown system, just drag the Example Setup into the scene ![Structure](https://github.com/MachMX/Sneks-Advanced-Laydown-System/assets/15898823/c252ada0-6dbf-4393-8d69-5f06c6e60f9f)